biotite-dev/biotite/doc/tutorial/structure/io.rst

 Loading structures from file
 ============================
 Usually structures are not built from scratch, but they are read from a file.
-Probably one of the most popular structure file formats to date is the *Protein Data Bank Exchange* (PDB) format.
 For this tutorial, we will work on a protein structure as small as possible, namely the miniprotein *TC5b* (PDB: ``1L2Y``).
 The structure of this 20-residue protein (304 atoms) has been elucidated via NMR.
-Thus, the corresponding PDB file consists of multiple (namely 38) models, each showing another conformation.
+Thus, the corresponding structure file consists of multiple (namely 38) models, each showing another conformation.

 Reading PDB files